Quantum computation in continuous time using dynamic invariants: Interpolation of the dynamic invariant

-where we have used Eq. (\ref{algebra}) to compute the commutators coming from the expression $\widetilde{U}(s)O_{k}\widetilde{U}^{\dag}(s)$.
-As the operators $O_{k}$ are elements of a Lie algebra, we take the Hamiltonian of the system as a linear combination of such operators

-with $h_{k}(s,T)\in \mathbb{R} $.
-This expansion of $H$ is rather convenient since it ensures that, after evaluating the invariant operator (\ref{If}), we may obtain the coefficients $h_{k}(s,T)$ through Eq.~(\ref{dicloseds}).
-Moreover, note that $h_{k}(s,T)\,$ can be determined by the solution of a set of coupled linear equations instead of a set of linear differential equations.
-Particularly, taking qubits as the building blocks of QC, we can always expand the Hamiltonian in terms of tensor product of Pauli spin matrices (satisfying the $su(2)$ algebra) in the form
+As the operators $O_{k}$ are elements of a Lie algebra, we take the Hamiltonian of the system as a linear combination of such operators, namely, $H(s)=\sum_{k=1}^{M}h_{k}(s)O_{k}$, with $h_{k}(s)\in \mathbb{R} $.
+This expansion of $H$ is rather convenient since it ensures that, after evaluating the invariant operator $I(s)$, we may obtain the coefficients $h_{k}(s)$ through Eq.~(\ref{dicloseds}).
+Moreover, note that $h_{k}(s)\,$ can be determined by the solution of a set of coupled linear algebraic equations instead of a set of linear differential equations.
+In particular, taking qubits as the building blocks of QC, we can always expand the Hamiltonian in terms of tensor product of Pauli spin matrices (satisfying the $su(2)$ algebra) in the form